buildpacks/rfcs/text/0000-layer-origin-metadata.md

 To be explicit, this features does not care about intermediate layer states.
-We can treat buildpacks as black boxes and leave investigation of intermeiate layer states to buildpack developers.
+We can treat buildpacks as black boxes and leave investigation of intermediate layer states to buildpack developers.

+Layer origin metadata is required or optional, depending on the platform's caching strategy.
+Our ability to make guarantees about the existence of layer origin metadata depennds on the layer caching
+strategy: if layers are cached in the registry, then layer origin metadata should always exist; if layers are cached on disk, then layer origin metadata may not be available.

 # Drawbacks
 [drawbacks]: #drawbacks